Osteosarcoma (Bone Cancer in Children)

 Reconstruction may include:

-- Joint replacement if your child’s osteosarcoma is located on or near his knee, hip or shoulder.
-If your child is still growing, a modified joint replacement that can be expanded as your child grows, may be used.
+• Joint replacement if your child’s osteosarcoma is located on or near the knee, hip or shoulder.
+If your child is still growing, a modified joint replacement that can be expanded as your child grows may be used.

-- Allograft (cadaver bone) if your child’s tumor is in the middle of an arm or leg bone.
-This replacement bone serves as a structural filler — giving your child’s limb more strength and durability as his own bone grows around it.
+• Allograft (cadaver bone) if your child’s tumor is in the middle of an arm or leg bone.
+This replacement bone serves as a structural filler — giving your child’s limb more strength and durability as their own bone grows around it.

 In about 10 percent of cases — because of the size or location of the tumor — osteosarcoma cannot be removed with limb-sparing surgery.
 In these rare situations, two surgical options exist:

-- Functional amputation (rotationplasty).
-Children’s Hospital of Philadelphia is one of very few hospitals offering this complex surgery in which the ankle assumes the function of a knee.
+• Functional amputation (rotationplasty): CHOP is one of very few hospitals offering this complex surgery in which the ankle assumes the function of a knee.
 Children can resume active lifestyles and have almost normal function.

 Surgical safety